jasalt/milkilo-tracker/README.md

 Add two database roles `dbuser` and `dbadmin` with password `dbpass`.
 Authorize `dbuser` to do anything with the default (public) schema and make `dbadmin` a superuser who can alter functions (used by ragtime).
 Consult the well written [PostgreSQL Documentation][3].

     CREATE USER dbuser WITH PASSWORD 'dbpass';
-    GRANT ALL PRIVILEGES on SCHEMA public to dbuser;
+    GRANT ALL PRIVILEGES ON SCHEMA public to dbuser;
+    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO  dbuser;

     CREATE USER dbadmin WITH PASSWORD 'dbpass' SUPERUSER;